Interracial marriage: Hong Kong

-South Asians have been living in Hong Kong throughout the colonial period, before the partition of India into the nations of India and Pakistan.
+South Asians have been living in Hong Kong throughout the colonial period, before the Partition of India into the nations of India and Pakistan.
 They migrated to Hong Kong and worked as police officers as well as army officers during colonial rule.
-25,000 of the Muslims in Hong Kong trace their roots back to Faisalabad in what is now Pakistan; around half of them belong to 'local boy' families, who descended from early Indian-Pakistani immigrants who took local Chinese wives mostly of Tanka origin.
+25,000 of the Muslims in Hong Kong trace their roots back to Faisalabad in what is now Pakistan; around half of them belong to 'local boy' families, who descended from early Indian-Pakistani immigrants who took local wives mostly of Tanka origin.

 Macau

 Due to a few Chinese living in Macau, the early Macanese ethnic group was formed from Portuguese men with Malay, Japanese, Indian women.
 The Portuguese encouraged Chinese migration to Macau, and most Macanese in Macau were formed from intermarriages between Portuguese and Chinese.

 Rarely did Chinese women marry Portuguese; initially, mostly Goans, Ceylonese (from today's Sri Lanka), Indochinese, Malay, and Japanese women were the wives of the Portuguese men in Macau.
 Japanese girls would be purchased in Japan by Portuguese men.
 Many Chinese became Macanese simply by converting to Catholicism, and had no ancestry from Portuguese, having assimilated into the Macanese people.
-The majority of the early intermarriages of people from China with Portuguese were between Portuguese men and women of Tanka origin, who were considered the lowest class of people in China and had relations with Portuguese settlers and sailors, or low-class Chinese women.
+The majority of the early intermarriages of people from China with Portuguese were between Portuguese men and women of Tanka origin, who were considered the lowest class of people in China and had relations with Portuguese settlers and sailors.
 Western men were refused by high-class Chinese women, who did not marry foreigners, while a minority were Cantonese men and Portuguese women.
 Macanese men and women also married with the Portuguese and Chinese, and as a result some Macanese became indistinguishable from the Chinese or Portuguese population.
 Because the majority of the population who migrated to Macau were Cantonese, Macau became a culturally Cantonese speaking society; other ethnic groups became fluent in Cantonese.
-Most Macanese had paternal Portuguese heritage until 1974.
 It was in the 1980s that Macanese and Portuguese women began to marry men who defined themselves ethnically as Chinese.

 Literature in Macau was written about love affairs and marriage between the Tanka women and Portuguese men, like "A-Chan, A Tancareira", by Henrique de Senna Fernandes.
 After the handover of Macau to China in 1999, many Macanese migrated to other countries.
 Many of the Portuguese and Macanese women who stayed in Macau married local Cantonese men, and many Macanese also now have Cantonese paternal heritage.
-There are between 25,000 – 46,000 Macanese, only 5000 – 8000 of whom live in Macau, while most live in America, Latin America, and Portugal.
+There are 25,000–46,000 Macanese, only 5000–8000 of whom live in Macau, while most live in America, Latin America, and Portugal.
 Unlike the Macanese of Macau who are strictly of Chinese and Portuguese heritage, many Macanese living abroad are not entirely of Portuguese and Chinese ancestry.
 Many Macanese men and women intermarried with the local population of America and Latin America, etc., and have only partial Macanese heritage.